 Needless to mention I haven’t dared try another European restaurant for the rest of my stay in that hotel.
 Funny enough, on the other side of the resort was a Chinese restaurant serving traditional food.
 The prices were very reasonable, and the tastes were amazing.
 I don’t know why the Chinese try constantly to copy European standards while they excel in their own discipline.
 No man is a prophet in his own country.

 This is a classic dichotomy, a recurring theme, in countries where the economy develops faster than their culture adapts.
 A series of anachronisms depicting its society, keeping it stuck in a state I like to describe with the oxymoron “traditional modernism”.
 For some aspects of society, you will notice a substantial amount of advancements.
 And, for those aspects, you will see an equal amount of remnants of time.
-Think of the diametrically opposed elements I witnessed during my stay: the beer craft bar selling chicken feet; the archaeological display of the original Beijing Lu Pedestrian Street right in front of the fake brand footwear shops; the decommissioned industrial zone showcasing some of the most actual street art; the high-tech luminous buildings reflecting on the mythical Pearl River; the newly-built hotel resort themed after the “old continent”; the social media photo shoots taking place in a district that was instrumental during the Opium War.
+Think of the paradoxes, the diametrically opposed elements I witnessed during my stay: the beer craft bar selling chicken feet; the archaeological display of the original Beijing Lu Pedestrian Street right in front of the fake brand footwear shops; the decommissioned industrial zone showcasing some of the most actual street art; the high-tech luminous buildings reflecting on the mythical Pearl River; the newly-built hotel resort themed after the “old continent”; the social media photo shoots taking place in a district that was instrumental during the Opium War.
 It’s traditional modernism.